solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 1. Click the **Execute Query** button in the query tab to run the query.

     > This query should now work.
-If you see an empty result set, this is because the indexer has not finished indexing all of the documents in the collection.
+If you see an empty result set, this is because the indexer has not finished indexing all of the items in the container.
 Simply rerun the query until you see a non-empty result set.

 ### Implement Upsert using Response Status Codes